 Top 2 Methods to Insert PDF into Excel

-STEP 1: Click on the cell where you want the PDF to be embedded.
+STEP 1: Click on the cell where you want to embed the PDF.

 The PDF will now be inserted as an object inside your Excel Workbook.
 You can resize and position the PDF object as necessary within the spreadsheet.